rexjohannes/vulture-settings/README.md

 - Edit the Config or add a new
 - Open a Pull Request

+- or use @rexjohannes98 at the tanoshii discord an i invite you to the repo.

 ### How to Request a Config or a Update:

 - Go to Github and open a Issus.